adammmmm/hitless-key-rollover/README.md

 keychain.py currently needs the routers to already be configured with at least one key in their keychain to work.

+NTP is whether to exit or not if NTP is not configured on the routers.
+Set to False only for testing.

 LOGGING should be **True** or **False**, if it's True keychain.log will have the clear-text values of every CKN/CAK value.